-Top 5 2nd Quarter Trades of Al - GuruFocus.com
+Top 5 2nd Quarter Trades of AL - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Altus Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ALBION FINANCIAL GROUP /UT’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Altus Wealth Management, LLC reduced their investment in ARCA:SHM by 40,316 shares.
-The trade had a 1.31% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.91.
+During the quarter, ALBION FINANCIAL GROUP /UT bought 9,507 shares of NAS:QQQ for a total holding of 39,528.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $310.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Altus Wealth Management, LLC reduced their investment in ARCA:MUB by 11,751 shares.
-The trade had a 0.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $106.41.
+During the quarter, ALBION FINANCIAL GROUP /UT bought 16,748 shares of ARCA:VIG for a total holding of 25,267.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $151.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.44 and a price-book ratio of 3.57.
+In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 20.82 and a price-book ratio of 4.29.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.